-Are you confused about whether or not your dog should say hi to others on leash?
+Confused about whether or not your dog should say hi to others on leash?
 We've been there.

 While many professional dog trainers avoid on-leash greetings... some pups seem to do just fine with them.
 And it’s impossible for many pet parents to completely prevent contact with other people and dogs on walks.
-(Think about walking through a crowded city neighborhood.)
+(Think about strolling through a crowded city neighborhood.)

 Cons: Why many dog trainers advise against on-leash greetings